CJWorkbench/cjworkbench/README.md

-# cjworkbench
-A new kind of Data Swiss Army Knife, designed specifically journalists.
+#  A new kind of Data Swiss Army Knife, designed specifically for journalists.

 Welcome to the Workbench!
+(CJ for Computational Journalism.)
 You may be interested in:

 - Our [public server](http://cjworkbench.org), now in beta.
 - How to [set up a development environment](https://github.com/jstray/cjworkbench/wiki/Setting-up-a-development-environment).